 I am an Associate Professor of Sociology and Director of the Intergroup Relations Program (IGR) at Skidmore College, a liberal arts college in upstate New York.

-My research and teaching interests are centered in race and racism, culture, knowledge and ignorance, social inequality, and critical pedagogy.
+My research and teaching interests are focused on race and racism, culture, knowledge and ignorance, social inequality, critical race theories (and social theory more broadly) and critical pedagogy.

-I am broadly compelled by the mechanisms that sustain racial and other structurally embedded inequalities, as well as factors that promote social consciousness.
-These motives align the two primary aims of my work: to produce publicly relevant research on matters that impact the lives of everyday people; and to engage students in a dynamic learning process that illuminates both the influence of larger social forces on everyday life and our power to shape the social world we encounter.
+I am committed to examining mechanisms that sustain racism and other forms of structural domination, as well as factors that promote social consciousness.
+These motives align the two primary aims of my work: to produce publicly relevant research on matters that impact the lives of everyday people; and to engage learners in a dynamic process that illuminates both the influence of larger social forces on everyday life and our power to shape the social world we encounter